 Students should learn how to examine multiple resources, read historically significant literature, develop and strengthen critical thinking skills, practice and refine written and verbal expression, and study world geography and its significance throughout the history of humankind.
 To do this, they should take a multidimensional approach history, and here are the elements of that approach.

-- Use Multiple Resources
+- Use Multiple Resources for Holistic History

 - Read Literature